 Members were referred to pages 34 - 36 of the report now submitted for the findings of the equality assessment programme.
-The Equalities Officer stated that any subsequent changes to the Council's existing policies would be minor in nature.
+The Community Projects Officer (Equalities) stated that any subsequent changes to the Council's existing policies would be minor in nature.

-The Equalities Officer advised that all previous equality issues such as race, gender or disability were now referred to as protected characteristics following changes to equalities legislation and the public sector equality duty.
+The Equalities Officer advised that all previous equality issues such as race, gender or disability were now referred to as protected characteristics following changes to equalities legislation and the public sector equality CS